imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 25. In the Queue trigger dialog, enter the following:

     a.
-Name: Enter **ProcessSimulationRequests**
+Name: Enter **ProcessSimulationRequests**.

     b.
 Queue name: Enter your simulation queue name, from Cloud explorer in Visual Studio.
-The value should be **contosoevents-simulation-requests**
+The value should be **contosoevents-simulation-requests**.

     c.
 Storage account connection: Select **contosoeventsstore** from the drop down.